• Skip to main content

 Spotted at Powell’s. 🐉🐉🖤 Spotted at Powell’s. 🐉🐉🖤

 My first ever attempt at making a lei po’o.
-It d My first ever attempt at making a lei po’o.
+It doe My first ever attempt at making a lei po’o.
 It doesn’t stay on my head long-the dahlias I brought are very floppy and unstable. 😊🌺 But I spent a great evening in wonderful company learning how it’s done.
 Thank you very much to @kalohcc for the hospitality! ♥️

-I’ve been keeping my head down this summer tryin I’ve been keeping my head down this summer trying to power through this draft (working title ‘In Over My Head’ 😬) but I wanted to post a quick reminder about Rose City Comic Con.
+I’ve been keeping my head down this summer trying I’ve been keeping my head down this summer trying to power through this draft (working title ‘In Over My Head’ 😬) but I wanted to post a quick reminder about Rose City Comic Con.
 As in, I will be there!
 And so will DRAGONFRUIT.
 I hope you’ll join me September 5-7 at the Oregon Convention Center in Portland.
 I’m so pleased to be a part of this year’s author lineup-swipe for a look at the amazing titles.
 I’ll share my panel details soon.
 In the meantime, I hope you’ll save the date! ♥️

 Currently reading.
 Highly recommend.
 Currently reading.
 Highly recommend.